Discover how CoHost can improve marketing performance

 • Utilize unique social media platform features like Instagram Stories, Facebook Groups, and Discord Servers which are perfect for hosting Q&A sessions, contests, giveaways, or sharing behind-the-scenes activities for your podcast audience to engage with.

-Growing your podcast audience (and keeping them engaged!) and building your mailing list via a newsletter should be done simultaneously.
-We always encourage podcasters to focus their energy on creating compelling newsletters for their subscribers.
+Growing a loyal podcast audience and building your mailing list via a newsletter should be done simultaneously.

-Remember, email is the only way to get a direct connection to your listeners, which should be your potential customers.
+Remember, email is the only way to get a direct connection to your listeners.
 Connecting with these people will give you the best insights into how to improve your podcast.
-Newsletters not only help you connect but also creates a sense of community amongst your listeners.
+Newsletters not only help you connect but also create a sense of community amongst your listeners.

 By sending emails, you’re reaching listeners when they’re primed to engage with a specific call to action that would be more challenging if only heard audibly.
 Clicking a link in a newsletter is much easier than memorizing a specific URL and typing it into Google.
 Removing this point of friction can generate more conversions off the back of your podcast.